Share this article

 During a demo of what the Isaac Initiative is all about, Huang presented rows of 3D-rendered robots randomly learning while practicing hitting 3D ice hockey pucks into a goal.
 Constantly learning, of course.

-Huang says that with the Isaac Initiative we’ll be building the future of AI on some fundamental capabilties: smart processors (in this case the Jetson TX2), a smart software stack that allows the AI to “perceive, localize, plan, and take action”, and … Isaac's Lab.
+Huang says that with the Isaac Initiative we’ll be building the future of AI on some fundamental capabilities: smart processors (in this case the Jetson TX2), a smart software stack that allows the AI to “perceive, localize, plan, and take action”, and … Isaac's Lab.

 Isaac’s Lab is where things get super cool.
 It’s where Nvidia will create a virtual world that any Trekkie would be beside themselves about.
 It’s called the Holodeck and it’s a photorealistic virtual space where artificial intelligence can teach itself, and machine learning can be developed within these artificial worlds.
 Virtual worlds to train AI.
 “The Holodeck is where we will raise, teach, and allow these robots to learn,” Huang said introducing the tech in his keynote speech.